 First, review the Clean Vessel Funding Boat Sewage Disposal Facility Program – Instructions (PDF download).

-Then complete the Application for Boat Sewage Disposal Facility (PDF download) and mail it to:
+Then complete the Application for Boat Sewage Disposal Facility (PDF download) and the

 Washington State Parks